f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ![alt text](./assets/navigate-cloud-creds.png)

 First, we will add credentials for the ACME Corp company.
 Give cloud credentials a name and fill in your **Access Key ID** for AWS authentication using access keys.
-Click the **Save and Exit** button.
+Click the **Add Cloud Credentials** button.

 ![alt text](./assets/xc_cloud_credentials_acmecorp.png)

 ## 1.4 Create AWS TGW Site

 Next, we will create the AWS TGW Site.
-In F5 Distributed Cloud Console navigate to **Site Management** and select **AWS TGW Sites**.
+In the Console navigate to **Site Management** and select **AWS TGW Sites**.
 Click the **Add AWS TGW Site** button.

 ![alt text](./assets/open-aws-tgw.png)